jasonftl/ignore_lens/README.md

 ## Features

 - **Line Decorations**: Redundant patterns (that don't match any files) are highlighted in red.
+- **Match Counts**: Shows the number of matched files after each pattern in italics, colour-coded to match the line.
 - **Real-time Updates**: Decorations update automatically when you edit the file or when files are added/removed from the workspace.

 ## How It Works